intel/QATzip/README.md

 and from the hardware.
 * Instance over-subscription, allowing a number of threads in the same process to seamlessly share a smaller number of hardware instances.
-* Memory allocation backed by huge page to provide access to pinned, contiguous memory.
+* Memory allocation backed by huge page and kernel memory to provide access to pinned, contiguous memory.
+Allocating from huge-page when kernel memory contention.
-This is useful if there is contention for traditional kernel memory.
 * Configurable accelerator device sharing among processes.
 * Optional software failover for both compression and decompression services.
 QATzip may switch to software if there is insufficient system resources including acceleration